Frequently asked questions about our ballet classes

 We understand other dance schools may study different syllabi and so we gather as much information from the student and their parent about their dance experience.
-The child’s first class will act as a leveling class so the teacher can make the best decision on which grade is best suited for them.
+The child’s first class will act as a levelling class so the teacher can make the best decision on which grade is best suited for them.

 information from parents and students about their previous ballet experience, we still need to see their true ability and skill set.
-Sometimes after this leveling class the teacher can see that the child may need to be moved into the grade above or below.
+Sometimes after this levelling class the teacher can see that the child may need to be moved into the grade above or below.
 New students will be enrolled into their grade once they have been levelled.

 About presentations, class awards, and exams

-Ballet reports will only be handed out in term 4 for the lower grades as we believe this will have the greatest impact and benefit.
+Ballet reports will only be handed out in Term 4 for the lower grades as we believe this will have the greatest impact and benefit.

 opportunity for students to be given personal feedback and advice on what grade to enrol into the following year.